Solve a Demand Prediction Kaggle Challenge

-Some time ago, we set our mind to solving a popular Kaggle challenge offered by a Japanese restaurant chain: predict how many future visitors a restaurant will receive.
+Some time ago, we set our mind to solving a popular Kaggle challenge offered by a Japanese restaurant chain and predict how many future visitors a restaurant will receive.

-For this restaurant demand prediction challenge we decided to raise the bar and develop a solution using the combined power of KNIME Analytics Platform and H2O.
+For this restaurant demand prediction challenge we decided to develop a cross-platform solution using the combined power of KNIME Analytics Platform and H2O.

 Last but not least there is a file that contains instructions for the work submission.
 Here, you must specify the dates and stores for your model predictions.
 More information on the datasets can be found at the challenge web page.